dwinterLA-zz/ground-source/_listings/4-md.md

   over-standard parking ratio."
 - Ocean views from floors 5 and 6
 amenities:
-- Great walkable amenities - within a half mile of the property, there are 49 restaurants, 7 coffee shops, 6 bars, 17 banks, 6 gyms and fitness studios, and 2 grocery stores.
+- Great walkable amenities to  restaurants, coffee shops, bars, banks, gyms, and grocery stores within a half mile of the property
 available: true
 lease: true
 buy: false